leeper/surveyexpcourse/index.md

 Students interested in discussing their own research are welcome to make appointments to meet with the instructor outside of class time.

+---

-## Schedule ##
+## Syllabus and Schedule

-A tentative outline of the course is given below.
+An outline of the course is given below.

-### Session 1: Survey Experiments in Context (July 4, 9:00-11:00) ###
+### Session 1: Survey Experiments in Context (July 4, 11:30-13:30)

+The first session will provide an overview of the course, discuss the history of survey experiments and experiments in general, and provide a conceptual and notational framework for design, analyzing, and discussing experiments.

+ - Slides

+#### Class Schedule

- - 9:00-9:30 - Introductions and Course Overview
+ - 11:30-12:30 - Introductions and Course Overview
- - 9:30-9:55 - History of the Survey Experiment (and Experiments, generally)
+ - 12:30-12:55 - History of the Survey Experiment (and Experiments, generally)
- - 10:30-11:00 - Potential Outcomes Framework of Causality
+ - 13:00-13:30 - Potential Outcomes Framework of Causality

-Readings:
+#### Readings

  - Druckman, J. N., Green, D. P., Kuklinski, J. H., and Lupia, A. 2006.
 "The Growth and Development of Experimental Research in Political Science." *American Political Science Review* 100: 627-635.
  - Kuklinski, J. H. and Hurley, N. L. 1994.
 "On Hearing and Interpreting Political Messages: A Cautionary Tale of Citizen Cue-Taking" *The Journal of Politics* 56: 729-751.
  - Holland, P. W. 1986.
 "Statistics and Causal Inference." *Journal of the American Statistical Association* 81: 945-960.

-### Session 2: Examples and Paradigms (July 5, 9:00-11:00) ###
+### Session 2: Examples and Paradigms (July 5, 11:30-13:30)

+While the first session demonstrated the advantages of experimentation as a research design, designing experiments can be challenging without a solid grounding in a relevant theoretical literature.
+This session will discuss common paradigms for survey experimental research and discuss how to design experiments to test social science theories.

+ - Slides

+#### Class Schedule

- - 9:00-9:20 - Translating Theories into Experiments
+ - 11:30-11:50 - Translating Theories into Experiments
- - 9:20-9:55 - Question Wording and Vignettes
+ - 11:50-12:25 - Question Wording and Vignettes
- - 10:05-10:30 - Measuring Sensitive Items
+ - 12:35-13:00 - Measuring Sensitive Items
- - 10:30-11:00 - Quasi-experiments and Field Experiments
+ - 13:00-13:30 - Quasi-experiments and Field Experiments
   - Pre-post designs
   - Unexpected quasi-experiments
   - Measuring effects of field interventions

-Readings:
+#### Readings

  - Tversky, A. and Kahneman, D. 1981.
 "The Framing of Decisions and the Psychology of Choice." *Science* 211: 453-458.
  - Schuldt, J. P., Konrath, S. H., and Schwarz, N. 2011. "'Global Warming' or 'Climate Change'?: Whether the Planet is Warming Depends on Question Wording." *Public Opinion Quarterly* 75: 115-124.
  - Glynn, A. N. 2013.
 "What Can We Learn with Statistical Truth Serum?: Design and Analysis of the List Experiment." *Public Opinion Quarterly* 77: 159-172.
  - Albertson, B. L. and Lawrence, A. 2009.
 "After the Credits Roll: The Long-Term Effects of Educational Television on Public Knowledge and Attitudes." *American Politics Research* 37: 275-300.

-### Session 3: External Validity (July 6, 9:00-11:00) ###
+### Session 3: External Validity (July 6, 11:30-13:30)

+Experiments are typically performed at one point in time, on a specific sample or set of respondents, on a limited range of issues or topic, using a finite set of measurement techniques.
+Yet researchers' ambitions are often broader, with aims to make claims that extrapolate beyond the particular study's context, sample, and focus.
+This session will address various forms of external validity, how to maximize generalizability, and the trade-offs involved with such efforts.

+ - Slides

+#### Class Schedule

- - 9:00-9:30 - External Validity
+ - 11:30-12:00 - External Validity
- - 9:30-9:55 - Pretreatment Dynamics
+ - 12:00-12:25 - Pretreatment Dynamics
- - 10:05-10:25 - Measuring Behaviors and Behavioral Intentions
+ - 12:35-12:55 - Measuring Behaviors and Behavioral Intentions
- - 10:25-11:00 - Sampling, Respondents, and Representativeness
+ - 12:55-13:30 - Sampling, Respondents, and Representativeness

-Readings:
+#### Readings

  - Gaines, B. J., Kuklinski, J. H., and Quirk, P. J. 2007.
 "The Logic of the Survey Experiment Reexamined." *Political Analysis* 15: 1-20.
  - Druckman, J. N. and Leeper, T. J. 2012.
 "Learning More from Political Communication Experiments: Pretreatment and Its Effects." *American Journal of Political Science* 56: 875-896.